openfido/openfido/docker/README.md

     git remote add openfido-app-service git@github.com:slacgismo/openfido-app-service.git
     git remote add openfido-client git@github.com:slacgismo/openfido-client.git

+NOTE: To simplify subtree merging be sure to commit any changes to these projects as individual commits.

 ### Pulling from upstream projects

 To pull in any changes from the original projects to this one, you can use `git